Contractor

 What you can do:

-2. 🛑 Do not validate what is submitted
+2. 🛑 Not validating what is submitted

 What you can do: